Canada Graduate Scholarships-Doctoral (CGS D) Program

 SSHRC Doctoral Awards

-To arrange for payment of a SSHRC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution must be completed, signed by your graduate unit, and submitted to email@example.com, copying the SGS Federal Awards Officer at firstname.lastname@example.org, up to six weeks in advance of the start date of the award.
+To accept the award, email firstname.lastname@example.org of your decision by May 22, 2020.
+To arrange for payment of a SSHRC doctoral award, the Request for First Instalment and Reinstatement of Award Paid by Canadian Institution must be completed, signed by your graduate unit, and submitted to email@example.com, copying the SGS Federal Awards Officer at firstname.lastname@example.org, starting six weeks in advance of the start date of the award.
+Funds can only be issued once SSHRC has processed the form and transferred funds to the University which usually takes six weeks.

 Please note, the signature in Part 4 from an “SLO or equivalent official in the faculty of graduate studies or its equivalent” should be the graduate coordinator/director/administrator from your graduate unit/department.
 If you have requested and received approval from SSHRC for a change in start date, please also forward a copy of SSHRC’s approval to email@example.com.